bahrus/trans-render/README.md

 });
 ```

-## Example 5b -- Adding a singe event listener, the most standard one
+## Example 5b -- Adding a single event listener, the most standard one

 There some elements where the most common event we attach is pretty clear - for the button it is click, for the input element is it the input event.